schoeberl/tt09-sigma-delta/docs/info.md

 ## How it works

-Converting an analog signal to a pulse duration modulated digital signal
+Provide an analgo signal in Vin (e.g., some music) and listen to the output of Vout (using an amplifier).
+The circuit will probably add some noise, as it is very crude.
+But it went from the analog domain to digital and then back.

+Future work shoulb be to use that sigma-delta coded signal to do some fun audio processing.

+Anyone knowing how to do DSP in the sigma-delta domain?

 ## How to test
 Connect an analog source to your design.

 ## External hardware

+This is a sigma delta AD converter and DA converter.

+The input is a the threshold of the DFF input using as comparator, serving as a single bit ADC.

+The R and C values can be discussed and experimented.

 ```
-	sigma delta AD converter

-	without external comparator:
-		input threshold of the DFF input is used as comparator
-		(not very exact but only 3 external components)

             100k